-Research from the World Health Organization, referenced by U.N.
-Tourism, indicates that approximately 1.3 billion people globally (16% of the world's population) live with significant disabilities.
-This research also highlights that travelers with disabilities typically travel with an additional two to three people.
-Within the European Union, more than 70% of the 80 million people with disabilities can afford to travel and enjoy tourism.
+World Health Organization research cited by U.N.
+Tourism notes that there are 1.3 billion people worldwide, or 16% of the global population, experiencing significant disability and that travelers with disabilities are accompanied by two to three additional clients.
+Within the European Union, more than 70% of the 80 million persons with disabilities can afford to travel and enjoy tourism.
 In Asia and the Pacific, the potential market size is 690 million people, and in Latin America and Caribbean, this figure reaches 85 million people.

-To help destinations and businesses harness this potential, U.N.
-Tourism - alongside the ONCE Foundation and the Spanish Association for Standardization, in collaboration with the European Network for Accessible Tourism and other partners - released six sets of comprehensive accessibility guidelines.
+To help destinations and businesses tap into this potential, U.N.
+Tourism released six sets of guidelines produced by U.N.
+Tourism, ONCE Foundation and Spanish Association for Standardization, in collaboration with the European Network for Accessible Tourism and many other partners.
 These guidelines offer strategic and actionable recommendations to provide accessible tourism experiences so every person can enjoy travel and tourism on equal terms.